TrackerControl/tracker-control-android/README.md

 *Peter Lowe's Blocklist*: TrackerControl uses the IP blocklist provided by [Peter Lowe](https://pgl.yoyo.org/adservers/iplist.php).
 Note that this bans anyone from making money from this, see the [license](https://pgl.yoyo.org/license/).

+*DuckDuckGo Tracker Radar*: TrackerControl uses some (but not all) [information](https://github.com/duckduckgo/tracker-radar) that lie at the heart of DuckDuckGo's tracking analysis technologies.

 ## License
 Except where indicated otherwise, this project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).